DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 - [`ROSbot 2.0 fw v0.10.1`](https://files.husarion.com/rosbot-firmware/rosbot-2.0-fw-v0.10.1.bin)
 - [`ROSbot 2.0 Pro fw v0.10.1`](https://files.husarion.com/rosbot-firmware/rosbot-2.0-pro-fw-v0.10.1.bin)

-Note taht default ROSbot firmware is allready flashed on you robot.
+Note that default ROSbot firmware is already flashed on you robot.

 In case you need to upload the firmware one more time run: